Convocation: Convocations of Canterbury and York

 The Convocations have always been exclusively clerical assemblies.
 However, in 1885 the Convocations agreed to the establishment of parallel Houses of Laity elected by the lay members of the diocesan conferences.
 These were not part of Convocation; they had no constitutional status and were merely advisory.
 At the beginning of the twentieth century, both Convocations together with their respective houses of laity began to meet as a Representative Council which however had no legal authority or position.
 This was superseded in 1920 by the Church Assembly which was given the right to propose measures to Parliament by the "Enabling Act of 1919".
 The Convocations still exist and their members constitute the two clerical houses of the General Synod but, apart from some residual and formal responsibilities, all legal authority is now vested in the Synod which was established in 1970.

 University use

-In some universities, the term "convocation" refers specifically to the entirety of the alumni of a college which functions as one of the university's representative bodies.
-Due to its inordinate size, the Convocation will elect a standing committee, which is responsible for making representations concerning the views of the alumni to the university administration.
-The convocation also, however, can hold general meetings, at which any alumnus can attend.
-The main function of the convocation is to represent the views of the alumni to the university administration, to encourage co-operation among alumni, especially in regard to donations, and to elect members of the university's governing body (known variously as the Senate, Council, Board, etc., depending on the particular institution, but basically equivalent to a board of directors of a corporation).
-The equivalent of the Convocation in the Scottish university system is the General Council.
+At universities, "convocation" can refer (particularly in North America) to a university's graduation ceremony or, more generally, to any formal assembly of the university (similar to congregation in some British universities).
+At Harvard and Columbia universities it is the name used for the matriculation ceremony that formally welcomes new students at the start of the academic year.

-In the University of Oxford, Convocation was originally the main governing body of the university, consisting of all doctors and masters of the university, but it now comprises all graduates of the university and its only remaining function is to elect the Chancellor of the University and the Professor of Poetry.
-(The equivalent body at Cambridge is the Senate.)
+At some universities in the UK and other countries, convocation refers to the body of the members of the university that meets to make official decisions.
+In the University of Oxford, convocation was originally the main governing body of the university, consisting of all doctors and masters of the university, but it now comprises all graduates of the university and its only remaining functions are to elect the chancellor of the university and the Professor of Poetry.
+(The equivalent body at Cambridge is the senate.)